 The large sandstone rock formations of Monument Valley’s most iconic view from the visitor center include West Mitten, East Mitten, and Merrick Butte.

 Photos of Monument Valley

 While driving to Monument Valley from Utah you’ll be greeted with the iconic view made famous by Forest Gump.

 Just be careful if you stop in this location because you’ll frequently see cars driving by.
 In the middle of the day you’ll also see plenty of tourists getting into the road to snap a photo.

 On the drive to Monument Valley you’ll see plenty of beautiful plateaus and canyons.

 The best part of this view is that you can drive up to a huge parking lot and easily setup a tripod to shoot.
 Most of the touristed cleared out after sunset.

-After the sunsets you can get some spectacual astrophotography.
+After the sunsets you can get some incredible astro photos.
 I was so happy I didn’t have to carry an intervalometer since it’s built into the new Canon 5D Mark IV.
 This enabled me to do very long 13 minute exposures and capture the rotation of the earth as stars shifted around.

 I loved seeing the tour guide trucks go up and down the valley offering some epic light trails.